About Baileys Cookies and Cream Dip

 So in honor of those wildly popular parfaits, I bring you the newest adaptation of my most popular recipe: Baileys Cookies and Cream Dip!

-3 – Before whipping the mixture, I suggest tasting it first.
-If you want more Baileys flavor, feel free to add more, up to 1 cup total (this includes the 1/3 cup in the written recipe).
+- Before whipping the dip, I suggest tasting it first.
+If you want more Baileys flavor, feel free to add more, up to 1 cup total (so you can increase from 1/3 cup to 1 cup).